gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

-Equation $(\text{BLUP.2})$ highlights a key property when working with innovations in estimating the BLUP: the number of computations to estimate $f_{t|j}$ becomes *linear* in time.
+Equation $(\text{BLUP.2})$ highlights a key property when working with innovations in estimating the BLUP: the number of computations to estimate $F_{t|j}$ becomes *linear* in time.
 Furthermore, computing $(\text{BLUP.2})$ now requires $O(j d^3)$ operations.

 # Filtering, prediction, smoothing, and fixed-lag smoothing
 Recall that our quantity of interest takes the form $(\text{BLUP.2})$, which is determined by our frame of reference $j$.
-As a consequence, it determines the amount of information we have to make an estimate of the signal process.
+As a consequence, it determines the amount of information we need to take before making an estimate of the signal process at time $t$.

 In this section, we classify various BLUP estimates $f_{t|j}$ as a function of the frame of reference $j$.
 As we will see, the choice of $j$ can serve different purposes.